linabat/fairness-application/README.md

 ```bash
 pip install -r requirements.txt
 ```

+We evaluated our model on two different scenarions.
+The first scenario being where the observed label is binary.
+The second scenario is where the observed label is multi-class.
+In both scenarios, the sensitive feature is binary.

+#### Binary Dataset Results
 We looked at synthetic data where we have true unbiased data and data with injected biased error **To retrieve results for the Synethic data**
     -Run in terminal